 We invite you to explore the following resources to better understand how racism’s costs radiate beyond its direct targets, with profound implications for public health, community strength, economic prosperity, environmental sustainability, knowledge production and innovation:

 What thoughts come to your mind?
 How might our world be different if Indigenous science and economic systems had never been dismissed as inferior to Western models?
 How much further might we have advanced in terms of knowledge, technology and health if educational and employment opportunities had not been denied to so many people based solely on their race throughout U.S. history?
-What impact does acknowledgement of the catastrophic costs of racism have on your work/studies/volunteerism?
+What impact does acknowledgment of the catastrophic costs of racism have on your work/studies/volunteerism?
+Join the discussion here.